cloudfoundry-incubator/kubecf/doc/bosh-release-development.md

 ## Preparing the Release Image

-BOSH release authors, who want to test their development code with the Quarks operator, need to build a Docker image from their release.
+BOSH release authors who want to test their development code with the Quarks operator need to build a Docker image from their release.
 This can be done with `fissile`.
-Afterwards upload the image to a cluster for testing it, e.g. with Kubecf.
+Afterwards, upload the image to a cluster for testing it, e.g. with Kubecf.

 ### Building a Docker Image with Fissile